Stories About Spain

 Thanksgiving is almost upon us!
 This is one of my favorite holidays, when we gather to celebrate the harvest season and give thanks for the land’s bounty with family and friends.
 In North America we feast on foods recently gathered from the fields: squash and cranberries; sweet potatoes and brussels sprouts; and of course, pumpkin pie.
 A beautifully roasted turkey surrounded by the fruit of the harvest makes this the most American of holidays.

 In Spain it is a little different --there are two important harvests of olives and grapes for wine: In October is the vendimia or wine festival where everyone in town celebrates the harvest of grapes for the next vintage.

-Soon after this, farmers across Spain head to the fields to gather that most essential crop, olives.
+Soon after, farmers across Spain head to the fields to gather that most essential crop, olives.
 Millions of tons of olives are shaken from olive trees every fall, most of them pressed and packaged as olive oil.
 In fact, Spain produces more olives and olive oil than any other country in the world.

 It is impossible to imagine any meal in Spain without olive oil.
 This has been true for over 2,000 years, when the Romans introduced extensive olive farming to the Iberian Peninsula.
 It is hard to believe, but the archeologists discovered that one of the hills of Rome consisted of a huge mound of discarded terracotta amphoras which held olive oil that the Romans transported by ship from Spain.

 In much of Spain, breakfast often consists of toasted bread with olive oil (good luck finding any butter and jam!) and most Spanish recipes start with a splash of olive oil in a pan.
 Even my favorite cookies, crisp tortas de aceite from Sevilla, are made with flour, sugar, and extra virgin olive oil.